HydraMeshnet/developer-portal/glossary.md

 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **after** the revocation.

 >As a special case, the implicit DID document's default key could be revoked in the future, when the elliptic-curve cryptography is replaced by a quantum-proof version.

 ### Granting a Right to a Key

-When a key was granted new rights on a DID, in most use cases you have to prove that the signature happened **after** that grant.
+When a key was granted new rights on a DID, in most use cases the signature has to happen **after** that grant.

-Therefore, if delegation was involved and the object is not wrapped in an AfterEnvelope (or the envelope is invalid), verification of the signature must return a warning that the integrity of the statement could not be fully verified.
+Therefore, if delegation was involved and the object is not wrapped in an after-envelope (or the envelope is invalid), verification of the signature must return a warning that the integrity of the statement could not be fully verified.

-- A verifier must a give a **warning** (yellow) to an inspector when there is no proof in the statement that signing happened **after** that grant.
+- A verifier must give a **warning** (yellow) to an inspector when there is no proof in the statement that signing happened **after** the grant.
 (There might be other information off-chain that could prove the ordering of events.)
 - A verifier must give an **error** (red) to an inspector when either the signature is cryptographically invalid or it can be proven that signing happened **before** the right was granted.

+### Proof of Existence

+The Proof of Existence proves that a signature has been created before a certain timestamp or block.
+It consists of the hash of the signature, that is included in a block.
+Since it is very hard to undo or change transactions once included in the blockchain, the inclusion of the hash in the blockchain testifies that the signature already existed at the time of the transaction.
+This can be generalized to documents, witness request or any electronic file.

 ### After-envelope